Electricity Comparison Tool

 This introduction of OEM encourages Singaporeans to analyse their electricity usage behaviour, and find out what makes up their electricity tariff every month.

-This awareness can help Singapore reduce electricity wastage in the process.
+This awareness can help Singapore reduce electricity consumption and wastage in the process.

-Singaporeans can sign up for this service when the Open Electricity market is rolled out progressively in 4 geographical zones.
+All households were eligible to switch since 1 May 2019.
+Singaporeans can sign up for this service when the Open Electricity Market is rolled out progressively in 4 geographical zones.

-With the new initiative, when consumers buys from an electricity retailer, the source of their electricity supply and network remains unchanged, with SP Group continuing to operate the national power grid and deliver electricity to consumers.
+With the new initiative, when consumers buy from an electricity retailer, the source of their electricity supply and the network remains unchanged, with SP Group continuing to operate the national power grid and deliver electricity to consumers.

 To help Singaporeans make smarter personal finance decision, here are some tools to help you: